Published Dec 12, 2023

 One of the more challenging aspects of coping with becoming a cancer patient is the emotions that often accompany it.
 Newly diagnosed patients may experience a vast amount of feelings simultaneously.
 Frustration, sadness, helplessness, anger, irritation, and grief are all common emotions you may experience when learning you’ve been diagnosed with cancer.

-As you start to navigate your cancer journey, it may feel difficult to express or communicate what you’re feeling to those around you.
-Whether it’s because you don’t want to feel the emotions, you’re afraid of being a burden, or you simply aren’t sure how to express your feelings, it can be tempting to keep everything inside.
+As you start to navigate your cancer journey, it may feel difficult to express or communicate what you’re feeling to the entire family, friends, and co workers.
+Whether it’s because you don’t want to feel the emotions, you’re afraid of being a burden or that a loved one doesn’t have the necessary coping skills, or you simply aren’t sure how to express your feelings, it can be tempting to keep everything inside.

-Communicating your feelings honestly and openly to those around you will not only help you process the reality of your cancer diagnosis, but the sense of support will allow you to feel less alone in your experience.
-It will also allow your loved ones to understand what your wishes, wants, and needs are during this time.
+Communicating your feelings honestly and openly to those around you will not only help you process the reality of your cancer diagnosis, but remind friends and yourself that you’re not alone in this experience.
+It will also allow your loved ones to understand what your wishes, wants, and needs are during this time and may help them feel anxious less often.

 Note: For more information on discussing your diagnosis and how to talk about your mental health, visit this source.